 Visitors are invited to relax and walk the garden paths that have been enjoyed by hundreds of thousands of visitors over the past century.
 Highlights include:

-Four Centuries of Floral Color – Today, the gardens represent four centuries of planting schemes.
-The beds are planted in a pastel and green/gray color scheme, using varieties of artemesia, santolina, and lavender.
+- Four Centuries of Floral Color – Today, the gardens represent four centuries of planting schemes.
+The beds are planted in a pastel and green/gray color scheme, using varieties of artemisia, santolina, and lavender.
 These were also used for herbal remedies.

-Alyssum, ageratum, Mrs. Lawrence geranium, rocket snapdragons, and blue salvia make up the center design.
-Early summer planting is highlighted with white fever few (matricaria), and fall planting includes chrysanthemums, impatiens, begonia, and lobelia.
-Additional coloring is introduced with old fashioned Colonial Revival plants, such as delphinium, coral bells, sweet William (dianthus), and thyme.
+- Alyssum, ageratum, Mrs. Lawrence geranium, rocket snapdragons, and blue salvia make up the center design.
+Early summer planting is highlighted with white fever few (matricaria), and fall planting include chrysanthemums, impatiens, begonia, and lobelia.
+Additional coloring is introduced with old-fashioned Colonial Revival plants, such as delphinium, coral bells, sweet William (dianthus), and thyme.
 The overall effect is a mix of pink, white, and blue, with a touch of yellow.

-The Wisteria Arbor – The garden’s wisteria is a variety introduced to the United States during the height of the China Trade in the 19th century, and continues to be a favorite in Salem gardens.
+- The Wisteria Arbor – The garden’s wisteria is a variety introduced to the United States during the height of the China Trade in the 19th century and continues to be a favorite in Salem gardens.
 It is pruned to allow the old wood to form a knotted screen, through which you can get a glimpse of the garden.
-A collection of astilbe, alchemlia, and lilies (featuring the rubrum lily) line the arbor.
+A collection of astilbe, alchemilla, and lilies (featuring the rubrum lily) line the arbor.

 Changes to the landscape – the Retire-Beckett house was brought to museum campus in 1924.
 It was used as a new tea house and antique shop.
 To accommodate the number of visitors brought about by these new attractions, the organization devised an expanded landscape.
 The updated plan included a Wisteria Arbor, raised border beds, and a rose trellis.
 Colonial plants, such as Foxglove (digitalis), Canterbury Bells (campanula), and Hollyhocks were introduced again.
 In 1960, the beds were upgraded with treated spruce and boxwood hedges.

-The Nathaniel Hawthorne House was moved to The House of the Seven Gables in 1958.
+The Nathaniel Hawthorne Birthplace was moved to historic site in 1958.
 The entire area surrounding the house was designed by landscape gardener Dan Foley.
-The bed in front of the home contains: thyme, lavender, tarragon, sweet woodruff, baptisia, statchys lanata (lambs ears), monarda (bee balm or bergamont), allium (onion relative), epidenium, achillea (yarrow), and hosta.
+The bed in front of the home contains thyme, lavender, tarragon, sweet woodruff, baptisia, statchys lanata (lambs ears), monarda (bee balm or bergamot), allium (onion relative), epidenium, achillea (yarrow), and hosta.